oliversavio/oliversavio.github.io/_posts/2017-01-17-java8-features-I-learnt-writing-an-access-log-summarizer.markdown

 The Stream API allows you to run your stream in parallel by simply adding `.parallelStream()` at the beginning of the stream pipeline.

-You will soon discover like I did the hard way, that this isn't a magic pill that will make you code run faster.
-There are a couple of things you need to consider like the amount of work needed to split the source to enable chunks to be executed in parallel, the amount of computation to be performed per split chunk, whether the order in which the elements are encountered affect the computation.
+You will soon discover the hard way like I did, that this isn't a magic pill that will make your code run faster.
+There are a couple of things you need to consider, like the amount of work needed to split the source to enable chunks to be executed in parallel, the amount of computation to be performed per chunk, whether the order in which the elements are encountered affect the computation.

 I would encourage you to read Part-3 and Part-4 of the [this][stream-library] series, where Brian Goetz explains in great detail how the Stream library works internally and the things to consider while running parallel streams.

 ### Using the try-with-resources Statement and the AutoCloseable interface
-Technically both the `try-with-resources` statement and the `AutoCloseable` interface were introduced with Java 1.7.
+Technically both the `try-with-resources` statement and the `AutoCloseable` interface were introduced with Java 7.

-The `try-with-resources` lets you declare one or more resources and ensure the resources are closed once the statement is completed or an exception is thrown.
-This eliminates the need to explicitly handle closing resources withing a `finally` block.
+The `try-with-resources` lets you declare one or more resources and ensures the resources are closed once the statement is completed, or an exception is thrown.
+This eliminates the need to explicitly handle closing resources within a `finally` block.
-As per the Java Language Specification documentation, the type of a variable declared as a resource must be a subtype of the AutoCloseable interface.
+As per the Java Language Specification documentation, the type of variable declared as a resource must be a subtype of the `AutoCloseable` interface.

+It is worth noting, that exceptions thrown by the `try-with-resources` statement while closing resources are suppressed.
+These exceptions can be retrieved by calling the `Throwable.getSuppressed` method.

 Here is a snippet from the source code which streams lines from a file.
 Since the `Stream` interface extends the `AutoCloseable` interface, the stream will be closed once the file has been read or in the event an exception is thrown.
 {% highlight java %}